akienzle32/chat/README.md

 This repository hosts the frontend of my chat app, which I started in order to gain experience in the lifecycle of a basic web application.
-It was designed with React, and allows users to create named chat rooms to which they can add participants and send messages.
-The user's chat rooms are organized according to the timestamp of the last message sent.
+It was designed with React, and allows users to creat named chat rooms to which they can add participants and send messages.
 The backend of the app, developed with Django, is hosted here: https://github.com/akienzle32/chat-drf.